-Beginning of January is that part of the year when I look back and see what I wanted to do and what I actually ended up doing in the year gone by.
-Like every year and like most people I also started 2006 with lot of hope and list of goals to achieve.
-It turned out to be a mixed bag, some things did not happen as I wanted them to, for some things that I always wanted to do but did not know how to do, some doors started opening up.
+The beginning of January is that part of the year when I look back and see what I wanted to do and what I actually ended up doing in the year gone by.
+Like every year here is my looking back at 2006.
+Like most people, I also started 2006 with a lot of hope and a list of goals to achieve.
+It turned out to be a mixed bag.
+Some things did not happen as I wanted them to, for some things that I always wanted to do but did not know how to do, some doors started opening up.

-Professionally, this was an absolutely uneventful year, nothing much happened, its almost status quo for me, apart from the huge appreciation that came from a customer, which even I find difficult to believe.
-But the end of year opened up some doors for my dreams, hope they take off in this year.
-This was also a year where I realized and reconciled that I would not be a part of the rat race and would do only those things that I enjoy, even if it means taking a hit financially and otherwise.
+Professionally, this was an absolutely uneventful year, nothing much happened.
+It’s almost status quo for me, apart from the huge appreciation that came from a customer, which even I find difficult to believe.
+But the end of the year opened up some doors for my dreams, hope they take off in this year.
+This was also a year where I realized and reconciled that I would not be a part of the rat race.
+And would do only those things that I enjoy.
+Even if it means taking a hit financially and otherwise.

-Looking back at 2006, the highest point of this year was discovering the new concepts in traveling like Couchsurfing and am enjoying meeting fellow explorers.
-Wish to continue this 2007!
+Looking back at 2006, the highest point of this year was discovering the new concepts in traveling like Couchsurfing.
+And am enjoying meeting fellow explorers.
+Wish to continue this in 2007!